prismicio/prismic-gatsby/README.md

 In the `refs` array you want to look at the `id` field of the `ref` object where the label of your release is.

+Note that a release build is totally compatible with the preview system explained in the [preview guide](./docs/previews-guide.md).
+Using a `releaseID` is a way to view at once another version of your website, but under the hood it works the same way as the default build.
+So you can preview a draft of one document of your release just like you would do with the master version.

 ## Limitations